Using a lightweight LED head torch to read a map at night

 Do I need a rechargeable head torch?

-Rechargeable batteries are becoming increasingly common in head torches and most will use standard USB charging.
+Rechargeable batteries are common in head torches; most use standard USB charging.
 This means you can recharge them pretty much anywhere (cars, cafes, solar panels, battery packs, our very own Lampray).
 This is ace for your evening run or overnight camp and better value in the long run.

-There is now a middle-ground though: many head torches (like our Qark) can use rechargeable battery packs and AAA batteries interchangeably with no drop in performance.
-That way you get the ability to recharge your head torch repeatedly, and can carry some AAA batteries just in case it runs out between charges.
+Be prepared with spares.
+Our Qark can use rechargeable battery packs and AAA batteries interchangeably with no drop in performance.
+That way, you can repeatedly recharge your head torch and carry some AAA batteries if it runs out between charges.

 Rear battery pack or front battery pack?

-Some head torches use a rear battery pack which allows them to carry more battery power without weighing down the front of the head torch.
-Some place the batteries in these rear compartments just to balance out the weight of the torch and stop the light bobbing when you’re running.
+Some head torches use a rear battery pack, which allows them to carry more battery power without weighing down the front of the head torch.
+Some place the batteries in these rear compartments to balance out the weight of the torch and stop the light bobbing when you’re running.

-For neatness, and to remove any cables, most head torches now have their battery compartment at the front with the light itself.
+For neatness and to remove cables, most head torches now have their battery compartment at the front with the light itself.
 These head torches are generally lighter and fit to your climbing helmet better.

 Weight vs battery power

 It’s worth noting that the brighter and longer-lasting your head torch is, the more powerful the batteries will be and the heavier the head torch is.
-The lights and straps themselves generally weigh very little so most of the weight will come from the batteries.
-You don’t want to be weighing your neck down with a heavy head torch if you don’t need all that battery power (especially when trail running).
+The lights and straps weigh very little, so most of the weight comes from the batteries.
+You don’t want to weigh your neck down with a heavy head torch if you don’t need all that battery power (especially when trail running).
 Equally, for adventure races when you could be out all night, having a powerful battery pack (like the one on our Manta) might be necessary.

 Night time scrambling with head torches in Slovenia